moosecreates/tailtown/docs/architecture/SaaS-Implementation-Progress.md

 # Tailtown SaaS Implementation Progress

-This document tracks the implementation progress of the SaaS architecture recommendations outlined in the [SaaS Scaling Assessment](./SaaS-Scaling-Assessment.md).
+This document tracks the implementation progress of the SaaS architecture recommendations outlined in our SaaS scaling assessment.

 ## Completed Items